 Healthy food is more than just about weight loss, fat loss and building a good figure for me.
-It used to be about that and that only, which there’s nothing wrong with, but over the last few months my attitude towards food has had a total overhaul.
+It used to be about that, which there’s nothing wrong with, but over the last few months my attitude towards food has had a total overhaul.
 It’s not been easy and I’d be lying if I said that regular diet adjustments hadn’t taken their toll on my body, but I’m finally getting to a healthy place with food which I absolutely love.

 WHAT IS MY DIET LIKE